willblair0708/chat-template/README.md

 yarn install
 ```

-**2. Provide OpenAI API Key**
+**2. Provide Keys**

-Create a .env.local file in the root of the repo with your OpenAI API Key:
+Create a .env file in the root of the repo with your OpenAI API Key:

 ```bash
 OPENAI_API_KEY=YOUR_KEY